 Chances are your student has come to love Orlando and UCF.
 Let’s face it; Orlando is now their home away from home.
 (Trust me, at some point, you will overhear them tell a friend they are going home and mean back to school.
 It stings, but then you remember, that is exactly how you would want them to feel).
-Plan to enjoy free time with your students and making memories of this special time.
+Plan to enjoy free time in nature with your students and making memories of this special time.